metabase/metabase/docs/code-reviews.md

 ## Mindset getting a Code Review:

 The reviewer is doing you a Solid.
 They are there to help you do the best work you can.
 The best of the best have coaches, editors and mentors.
-You code reviewers should help you in the same way.
-In situations where they are more experienced this can be direct mentoring.
+Your code reviewers should help you in the same way.
+In situations where they are more experienced, this can be direct mentoring.
 In situations where they are more junior, they have a fresh pair of eyes that might get you to question deeply held assumptions.

 When a reviewer disagrees with an approach you took, seek to understand why.
 They might know things or see consequences you didn’t.
 While they might not have thought as deeply on the specific subject of the PR as you, they likewise probably are thinking about the impacts of the PR on areas you might not be paying attention to.